kanekou/snakes_utils/README.md

 In addition to basic Petri nets, specific topologies are supported.
 More commonly, the Basic class will be easier to use.

-- Job Shop Scheduling Problem(jss)
+- Job Shop Scheduling Problem(Single Resource Type)

 ## Contributing